Doing with Expression what the FrontPage DRW's did

 Save the page and close it.

-Open search.aspx, preview in browser, and test your search.
+Open Search.aspx, preview in browser, and test your search by searching for last

 ID from the search page to the